syncfusion-content/wpf-docs/wpf/RichTextBox/Text-Wrapping.md

 ## Square
 This wraps text around an image on all sides at right angles, as if it had a rectangular box around it.

-N> Tight and Through types are also preserved as Square wrapping style in SfRichTextBoxAdv.
+N> Tight and Through types are also displayed as Square wrapping style in SfRichTextBoxAdv.

 ![Square](Text-Wrapping_images/Square.PNG)